Bank Support Worker (Nights)

 At Squared we pride ourselves on being a great place to work, where everyone feels fairly treated and enjoys their work in a welcoming and friendly environment.
 We’re a not-for-profit housing association that has been providing affordable housing in Luton and South Bedfordshire since 1962.

-We currently have several fantastic opportunities for Support Workers (Assistant Resident Coach – Days and Nights) to help our hostel residents make the move to independent living.
+We currently have several fantastic opportunities for Bank Support Workers (Bank Assistant Resident Coach – Nights) to help our hostel residents make the move to independent living.
 We firmly believe in proactively supporting our residents to improve their lives and we want to coach them to realise their goals, moving from supported housing to an independent way of life.
-One of the day roles is also part time at 28 hours a week.

-During the day and even at night, our residents need support.
-You’ll carry out assessments of new residents, devise and implement support plans and risk management plans; conduct regular coaching sessions and support the Resident Coaches, participate in group and one to one interventions with residents of a specialist nature (e.g. CT informed interventions, motivational interviewing or psychoeducational group or harm minimisation interventions) where possible.
-You’ll also participate in reflective practice sessions with regards to supporting residents with complex needs; utilise your knowledge, skills and experience to recognise difficult or challenging resident situations, supporting colleagues to influence and bring about positive change to the resident's behaviour, all whilst ensuring that residents are fully informed of their rights and responsibilities.
+As well as day, our residents need support at night and when our permanent staff are on holiday, we need bank staff to support us.
+You’ll do all the work carried out by a permanent member of the team, assessments of new residents, devise and implement support plans and risk management plans; conduct regular coaching sessions and support the Resident Coaches, participate in group and one to one interventions with residents of a specialist nature, where possible.
+You’ll also participate in reflective practice sessions with regards to supporting residents with complex needs; utilise your knowledge, skills and experience to recognise difficult or challenging resident situations, supporting colleagues to influence and bring about positive change to the residents behaviour, all whilst ensuring that residents are fully informed of their rights and responsibilities.
 There will be mandatory training to take part in during your induction, which takes place during the working day as a general rule, so you’ll need to be available for this.